 Loose joints is a term that's sometimes used to describe hypermobile joints.
 Joint hypermobility — the ability of a joint to move beyond its normal range of motion — is common in children and decreases with age.

 Having a few hypermobile joints isn't unusual.
 In most people, joint hypermobility causes no problems and requires no treatment.

-But in some people, hypermobility causes joint pain and results in a higher incidence of dislocations and sprains, which can result in osteoarthritis in that joint.
-Your doctor might suggest physical therapy to help strengthen these joints.
+But in some people, hypermobility causes joint pain and may result in a higher incidence of dislocations and sprains.
+Your doctor might suggest physical therapy to help strengthen the muscles surrounding these joints.

 See more Expert Answers

 - Castori M, et al. A framework for the classification of joint hypermobility and related conditions.
 American Journal of Medical Genetics (Seminars in Medical Genetics).
 2017;175C:148.